grzesjam/SDIP-kzk-simple-output/README.md

+# SDPI kzkgop to simple output

 SDPI KZKGOP is tracking system for delays in city buses in Silesia (Without any API).

+Pythons scripts which give easy to use API for any applications or just your own personal usage.

 ## Usage
 SimOut.py - Simple output of delays